poezio/poezio/doc/source/install.rst

 (If another distribution provides a poezio package, please tell us and we will add it to the list)

+Thank to all the maintainers who took time to make and maintain those packages!

 Install from source
 -------------------